Support for people filing a Self Assessment tax return

 This depends on how you submit your return:

-- For paper tax returns, the deadline was October 31st 2024.
+• For online tax returns, the deadline is January 31st 2026.

 Penalties for late filing and paying tax owed